 The Distinguished Dissertation Fellowship (DDF) award recognizes and supports the most academically excellent PhD students who have achieved dissertator status at UWM or will do so by the start of the academic year of the award.
 Students are nominated for this award by their programs and compete with other nominees from across the university.
 Fellowship award decisions are made by a university faculty committee.

 Awards are for full-time study only.
 The DDF 2023-2024 academic-year stipend is $17,000.
-In addition, DDF recipients benefit from full coverage of resident tuition, a remission of the out-of-state portion of the tuition (if applicable), low-cost comprehensive health benefits, and a $1,000 travel award that will accompany each fellowship award.
+In addition, DDF recipients benefit from full coverage of resident tuition, a remission of the out-of-state portion of the tuition (if applicable), low-cost comprehensive health benefits, and a $1,000 travel award.
 The money should be spent in accordance with UWM travel regulations by the end of the fiscal year following the year in which the fellowship award is held.
 The money will be spent on travel to present at a major national or international conference in the student’s discipline.
 Awardees retain full responsibility for segregated fees and additional instructional/course fees (including distance education) above basic graduate tuition levels.
 These fees are to be paid by the fellowship recipient and are due at the start of each enrollment term.

 Distinguished Dissertation Fellowship applicants must have: